 For the first 100 years, the chef relied on the Inn’s backyard population of chickens, cows and the vegetable garden for the ingredients in each day’s meals.
 Later, the neighboring farmer supplied fresh Vermont milk and cream while Thomas Hanley’s general market was the source for poultry, meat and vegetables.
 At the Dorset Grist Mill, established in 1876, grains for baking and the country’s only source of granola were purchased for patrons.

-In 1796, the Dorset Inn welcomed its first guests-travelers en route to the major markets in Boston and Albany.
-After tethering their horses at the Inn’s from door, they would pass an evening before the fireplace of the Inn, eat a hearty supper and retire to a four poster bed.
-Now completely refurbished, the Dorset Inn is renowned locally and nationally for its gracious, welcoming atmosphere and exceptional cooking.
-Careful attention to the finer details in restoring the Inn are evident throughout the historic building: period furnishings and new carpeting and wallpaper amidst well-preserved architectural details in the Inn’s common rooms including wide pine board floors in the livings rooms, the restored taverna and the pronounced character of the candlelit dining room.
+Now completely refurbished, The Dorset Inn is renowned locally and nationally for its gracious, welcoming atmosphere and exceptional cooking.
+Careful attention to the finer details in restoring the Inn are in evidence throughout the historic building: period furnishings and new carpeting and wallpaper amidst well-preserved architectural details in the Inn’s common rooms including wide pine board floors in the living rooms, the restored tavern and the pronounced character of the candlelit dining room.
 Now and for the past century, Dorset has attracted writers, artists, sports enthusiasts and vacationers to its high meadows, hardwood forests, golf courses and clear, trout-laden streams.